finnhambly/finnhambly.github.io/blog/agency.md

 \\
 @@acknowledgements
-    Many thanks to Fin Moorhouse for providing helpful feedback on a draft of this post :)
+    Many thanks to Fin Moorhouse and Morgan Simpson for providing helpful feedback on a draft of this post :)
 @@